LasseWolter/honours-project-21-22/clowdr/setup_notes.md

 - Quick Setup: what about the GOOGLE CLOUD and SENDGRID variables?
   - should they be `XXXX` as well?
 - Do I need to run `Actions service - GraphQL Codegen` for quick setup as well?
+- I didn't set the `AUTH0_API_DOMAIN` after completing the setup
+  - is there a step telling you to do that after you configured AUTH0?
+  - same applies to the `realtime service`
+- Action service QUICK SETUP doesn't work until now
+  - it seems like the AWS configs are necessary for it to work

 - **Error I ran into:**
   - it seems like some files depend on generated code, namely "generated/graphql"